465th Tactical Training Squadron: World War II

 In January 1943, the squadron moved to Alachua Army Air Field, Florida, where it became part of the Army Air Forces School of Applied Tactics.
 In addition to training cadres for newly-formed groups it also demonstrated tactics for light bomber units as part of the 415th Bombardment Group.
 In March 1944 the group moved to Dalhart Army Air Field, Texas, where it became a Replacement Training Unit.
 Replacement Training Units were similar to OTUs in that they were oversized units, but their mission was to train individual pilots or aircrews.
 However, even as the squadron arrived at Dalhart, the AAF was finding that standard military units, based on relatively inflexible tables of organization were not proving well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
-The 415th Group, including the squadron, and support units at Dalhart were disbanded, and their personnel and equipment were reorganized as the 232d AAF Base Unit.
+The 415th Group, including the squadron, and support units at Dalhart were disbanded, and their personnel and equipment were transferred to the 232d AAF Base Unit.

 Tactical Air Command

 In the fall of 1972, the squadron was reconstituted as the 465th Tactical Fighter Training Squadron and reactivated on 1 December at Cannon Air Force Base, New Mexico, where it trained crews on the General Dynamics F-111 Aardvark as part of the 27th Tactical Fighter Wing.
-This mission lasted only eight months, and in August 1973, the squadron moved to Holloman Air Force Base, New Mexico, where it conducted lead in fighter training with the Northrop AT-38 under the 49th Tactical Fighter Wing.
-In January 1977, flying training activities at Holloman were put under the newly-activated 479th Tactical Training Wing.
+This mission lasted only eight months, and in August 1973, the squadron moved to Holloman Air Force Base, New Mexico, where it conducted lead in fighter training with the Northrop AT-38 Talon under the 49th Tactical Fighter Wing.
+In January 1977, flying training activities at Holloman were put under the newly activated 479th Tactical Training Wing.
 The squadron was transferred to the 479th Wing, where it performed the academic training portion of the wing's mission.
 It continued this mission until it was inactivated in 1991, when its mission, personnel and equipment was transferred to the 435th Tactical Training Squadron.